Why You Should Wear a Swim Cap

 Swim caps help protect your ears (a little)

 Not so fast.
-Swim caps can help keep your swimming earplugs in place (although swimmer earbands are a little more effective at this).
+Swim caps can help keep your swimming earplugs in place (although swimmer earbands are a little more effective at this task).

-Where I have found swim caps to be helpful in protecting my ears is by helping keep my earplugs in place versus completely blocking water from entering the ear canal.
+I have found swim caps helpful in protecting my ears by keeping my earplugs in place rather than completely blocking water from entering the ear canal.

 Swim caps keep hair out of your face.

-When you are churning away in the water, you want your focus and concentration to be on your workout and not having to windshield-wipe hair from your face at the end of each length.
+When churning away in the water, you want your focus and concentration to be on your workout and not having to windshield-wipe hair from your face at the end of each length.

 Swim caps keep your hair packed up and out of your eyes so that you can better see where other swimmers are, judge the walls so that you can hit your turns like a champion, and you spend more time actually swimming versus removing hair from your swim goggles and face.

-Beyond lap swimming, a toddler swimming cap can help keep hair out of your child’s face so that they can better navigate their activities in the water.
+Beyond lap swimming, swim caps designed for the smaller heads of children and toddlers can help keep hair out of your child’s face so that they can better navigate their activities in the water.

 Wearing a swim cap protects your hair from chlorine.